guAzo-pixel/py-video-downloader/README.md

 ## Usage

-Run the main script from your terminal:
+Run the main script from your terminal or execute run.bat (Windows) or run.sh (Linux):

 ```bash
 python main.py